kinna-music/kinna-music.github.io/_film/bricks.md

 # Bricks

-This is a four-minute extract of 'Bricks':
+This is a four-minute extract of 'Bricks' (43-minutes in total).

 "Earlier this year, I became slightly obsessed with bricks!
 I wanted the viewer to notice the beauty in each brick I filmed and to become more aware of the useful things we take for granted.